HenamSingla/HenamSingla.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a data scientist applying machine learning tools and causal inference techniques to remote sensing data.
+I am an economist data scientist applying machine learning tools and causal inference techniques to remote sensing data.
 I am an affiliated researcher with the [Data-driven Analysis of Peace Project](https://dapp-lab.org) and a research collaborator with the